algorandfoundation/algokit-utils-py/docs/src/content/docs/concepts/building/app-deploy.md

 App deployment is a higher-order use case capability provided by AlgoKit Utils that builds on top of the core capabilities, particularly [App management](../app).

-To see some usage examples check out the [automated tests](https://github.com/algorandfoundation/algokit-utils-py/blob/main/tests/test_deploy_scenarios.py).
+To see some usage examples check out the `automated tests`.

 ## Smart contract development lifecycle